 - Footer – Add a “Start your Project” or “Let’s Get Started” button to your footer.
 For those not quite ready to start a project, offer the ability to stay in touch through social media.

-In reading this, you might feel a bit overwhelmed at the “missed opportunities for connection” on your website.
+In reading this, you might feel a bit overwhelmed at the missed opportunities for connection on your website.
 Don’t.
 You’ll be happy to learn that you are very typical!
+It’s also easy to let our own websites lapse when we get busy.

 I encourage you to make a list of these missed opportunities.
 Set aside time each week and tackle an item from the list.
 Maybe it’s adding some CTA’s or updating a client project in your portfolio.
 The time you spend working ON your business always results in better clients and better projects.